SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 HP.
 The club does 1d10 damage and the Warden rolls a 4.
 They subtract 1 to account for Bea's leather armor, leaving Bea with 2 HP remaining.*

+**Critical Hits**

+It's fun to get critical hits.
+Even though every attack hits, it's still fun to have a chance to crit.
+When you attack, roll a d20.
+On a 20, which allows you to take an extra action, make an extra attack, or have your attack Enhanced.

+In genereal, for saves you want to roll low, and for attacks and damage you want to roll high.

+Note that a **critical hit** does not necicarly cause **critical damage.**

 **Multiple Attackers**

-If multiple attackers target the same foe, roll all damage dice and keep the single highest result.

-Optional: Add +1 to the damage for every attacker to a target after the first.
+If multiple attackers target the same foe, roll all damage dice and keep the single highest result, and add +1 to the damage for every attacker to a target after the first.

 **Attack Modifiers**